top of page

 Author: James Clark

 First, it’s free (or at least the free version is suitable for the vast majority of users).
-As you would expect, it plays nicely with Google’s other products—from Google Ads to Google Search Console and the data warehouse tool, BigQuery.
+As you would expect, it plays nicely with Google’s other products, like Google Ads, Google Search Console, and the data warehouse tool, BigQuery.
 It’s also well established, with a large, knowledgeable community behind it and plenty of training available.
 Google even offers official certification.

-The latest version of Google Analytics builds on these longstanding benefits by offering a number of new features of its own.
+The current version of Google Analytics, Google Analytics 4, builds on these longstanding benefits by offering a number of features of its own.
 These include powerful custom reports called “explorations,” improved user engagement analysis, and the ability to combine mobile app and website usage data—all so that you can analyze how visitors are behaving on your properties and optimize to meet your business goals.

 Here’s everything you need to know to get started (and excel) with Google Analytics 4.